tracer8086/hack_soft/README.md

-DoS client establishes many of TCP connections to specified host on port 80 (web port) and sends many of user's messages to the host in order to overload his request queue.
+DoS client establishes many of TCP connections to specified host on port 80 (web port) and sends many of user's messages to the host in order to overload its request queue.

 ATTENTION: don't use this program on the uninuclear PC.
 Your data transmission medium can be overloaded.